Chizuko's Younger Sister: Synopsis

 However, Mariko appears at school afterwards, and thanks Mika for saving her life.
 Mika and Mako graduate from junior high.
 At their high school, everyone suggests that Mika play the leading role in the school play; this is the same role that Chizuko had previously performed.
 Meanwhile, Mika's father is forced to relocate for work, which upsets her mother.
 Later, Mika's mother receives a phone call that Mika has been hurt in an accident; this exacerbates her already-fragile psychological health, and she is admitted into a hospital.
 In actuality, Mika was not hurt, and she is left to take care of her family's house alone.

 Due to her familial situation, Mika declines to perform the leading role in the play, instead becoming the prop master.
 While taking a cast and crew photograph, the girl with the leading role reveals that she had made the phone call to Mika's mother; Mika slaps her and walks away in disgust.

 Mika's father again returns home for the New Year holiday.
 Mika's mother is taken out of the hospital for the holiday as well.
 However, Mika walks into the living room and finds a woman apologizing to Mika's mother; it becomes clear that Mika's father has had an affair.
 Mika's mother breaks down again, fearing that everyone is trying to abandon her.
 Mika follows her father outside and witnesses him kissing his mistress one last time.
 After helping her mother to bed, Mika reprimands her father for his actions and denounces his mistress as a bad person.
 Her father slaps her and tells her to go to her room.

 Mika finds a letter-opening knife in Chizuko's room and decides to stab her father with it.
 Chizuko pleads with her to calm down, but Mika tells her to "go away"; Chizuko begins to cry as Mika goes downstairs with the knife.
 As she is about to stab her father from behind, Mika realizes that her father is crying, and then witnesses her parents reconciling.
 She goes back to Chizuko's room and tries to apologize to Chizuko, but finds that she is no longer there.
-Mika then looks in the mirror and sees Chizuko; she tells her to come out, but Chiuzko says that she is in the "other world" and cannot return.
+Mika then looks in the mirror and sees Chizuko; she tells her to come out, but Chizuko says that she is in the "other world" and cannot return.

 Mika's mother walks into the room and asks Mika what she is looking at; Mika says that, for a moment, she looked like Chizuko, which she finds strange, as they don't look much alike.
 Mika's mother says that, in fact, she looks exactly like Chizuko, but has her own personality.

 Kaminaga asks Mika to travel around the world with him, but she declines, preferring to stay in her town.
 Mika begins to write about Chizuko, saying that this is another way to be with her.